8 Best Florida Springs for Scuba Diving (From a Local Diver)

 3. Manatee Springs and Catfish Hotel

-cute turtle in royal springs
+cute turtle in Manatee Springs

-Turtle in Royal Springs
+Turtle in Manatee Springs

-Manatee Springs Cave System
+The Cave System

 holding the flashlight to see the catfish while scuba diving in catfish hotel